The textile industry was always at the forefront of great innovations, but the last 40 years, nothing new is being introduced.

 The field of Classical Mechanics deals with the study of bodies (objects) in motion, in particular the physical laws that govern bodies (objects) under the influence of forces.
 Many of the mechanical aspects of robotics design are strongly linked to the principles of this field.
 This section will describe a number of core concepts of Classical Mechanics that are important to us.

 SPEED – A measure of how quickly an object moves.
 Describes a change of position over time (or rather, how far an object will move over a certain period of time.)
-This measure is given in units of distance per time (that is, (kilo) meters per hour or centimeters per second).
+This measure is given in units of distance per time (that is, (kilo) meters per hour or centimetres per second).

 ROTATION SPEED – Speed can also be expressed in rotation.
 This refers to how fast something moves in a circle.
 It is measured in units of angular distance per time (i.e., degrees per second) or rotation cycles per time (i.e., revolutions per minute).
 When someone talks about “RPM”, they refer to rotational speed.
 When we talk about the RPM of a car engine, someone describes how many revolutions the engine makes per minute.